brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

 Is done using Hibernates, API-First & Domain Driven Design, Designed to Support Multiple front-end technologies &

-Operation Systems (MAC & PC), using Object Oriented Programming Standards, using cloud computing services and servers.
+Operation Systems (MAC & PC), using Object Oriented Programming Standards, using cloud computing services and servers, using MySQL

+relational database model and ANSI SQL.

 __